17 Incredibly Useful Tips for Airbnb Hosts

 One dark photo of a messy bed and one of a bathroom is not going to get you many bites, and as Airbnb grows more popular and more competitive, this Airbnb host tip is becoming more relevant by the day.

 The best listings we have seen include 7-10 good photos, all of the property itself.
-The bedroom, the bathroom, and, if you have one, the kitchen (explicitly showing what appliances are available) should be shown.
+The bedroom, the bathroom, and, if you have one, the kitchen (explicitly showing which appliances are available) should be shown.

-Make sure that you include one photo of the exterior so your guests can recognize it when they arrive–and if you have a great view, don’t be afraid to show that off.
+Make sure that you include one photo of the exterior so your guests can recognize the location when they arrive, and one of any outdoor space available to guests (with very clear notes on whether or not it’s private).

-Guests may or may not have cell service–keep this in mind.
+Guests may or may not have cell service.
+Keep this in mind.

 “Call me when you get here!” doesn’t exactly work if your guests are from another country and haven’t picked up a SIM card yet.